Chapter 1:

 When the horde closed in, she shifted stance.

-The D-Mic hummed a low chord, and lightning condensed along her free arm, shaping into a blade of living current.
+The D-Mic’s hum deepened, harmonizing with her voice as lightning condensed along her arm, shaping into a blade of living thunder.

-She clicked the D-Mic off and spoke into her earpiece, her voice calm and precise.
+She pressed a finger to her earpiece, her voice calm and measured.

-Her reflection shimmered faintly in the puddle at her feet—uniform spotless, the night surrounding her still echoing with the aftertaste of divine thunder.
+Her reflection shimmered faintly in the puddle at her feet, uniform spotless, expression unreadable.

 “Acknowledged.
 Continue with your team’s original mission.
 We must secure the site for the extraction unit to retrieve the meteorite,” a cold voice replied through the channel.